ZainabKamel/NGS2-Project/README.md

 ```
 # Visualization of untrimmed /*bam.bai files using IGV
 ```
 we visualized the bam and bam.bai files using IGV.
-Thes screenshots were attached in the folder entitled "Visualization for Diff_Exp of Un-trimmed Data"
+These screenshots were attached in the folder entitled "Visualization of  Un-trimmed Data with IGV"

 ```
 # Differential Expression for untrimmed data